-I am a PhD student in cognition at UC Berkeley working with Tania Lombrozo.
-I study how adults think about knowledge and explanations.
+I am currently a postdoc at Yale working with Frank Keil in the Cognition and Development Lab.
+I received my PhD from UC Berkeley, where I worked with Tania Lombrozo.
+My research investigates how adults and children think about knowledge and explanations.
 Much of my work is motivated by the big question, "Why don't people believe in science?"
 More specifically, I look at what types of questions people tend to think science can or cannot answer, why people sometimes consider some topics - like romantic love or religious belief - as beyond scientific understanding, and how these epistemic intuitions influence moral judgment and everyday decision-making.
 I have also looked at how awe relates to religion but also promotes scientific thinking.
 I am involved with Sinai and Synapses, a group of clergy and scientists that seek to elevate the dialog surrounding science and religion.

 You can find my CV here.